pwnlib.elf.elf — ELF Files

 property libc[source]

 If this ELF imports any libraries which contain 'libc[.-], and we can determine the appropriate path to it on the local system, returns a new ELF object pertaining to that library.
+Prints the checksec output of the library if it was printed for the original ELF too.

 If not found, the value will be None.